-- bring important information about your child's history and a vision for their future. - should have input equal to the professionals in creation of the 504 Plan. - are the consistent member of the team, year after year. - support child's success through words and actions at home. - have a right to their child's progress reports and school records.
+- Parent/Guardian brings important information about your child's history and a vision for their future. - Parent/Guardian should have input equal to the professionals in creation of the 504 plan. - Parent/Guardian is the consistent member of the team, year after year. - Parent/Guardian supports child's success through words and actions at home. - Parent/Guardian has a right to their child's progress reports and school records.
 Ask to have the reports explained to understand how your child is doing.